mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 - Hypermedia as the engine of application state (HATEOAS): The API should provide links to related resources, allowing clients to navigate the application's state.

-## Common HTTP Method Properties

-**Safe Methods**

-A Request method is [safe](https://httpwg.org/specs/rfc9110.html#safe.methods){:target="_blank"} when it does not change the state of a resource on the API Server.

-The GET, HEAD, OPTIONS, and TRACE methods are defined to be safe.

-**Idempotent Methods**

-A request method is idempotent when multiple identical requests have the same effect on the API Server.

-The PUT, and DELETE methods are defined to be idempotent.

 <div>
 {%- include inArticleAds.html -%}
 </div>